About the Data

 How do Districts apply for access to the data?

-For more information on Secure Home, ASM, and WAMS please visit DPI’s Secure Home Information page.
 If you need help creating a WAMS ID please review the WAMS Quick Start Guide for information and instructions.
-If you have questions or need help with assigning access please submit a Help Ticket.
+If you have questions or need help with assigning WISEdash access, submit a Help Desk Case.

 For those users with approved access, the FAFSA dashboard can be seen under the Postsecondary topic area.
-The summary dashboard displays a bar graph for all 12th grade students and categorizes them into FAFSA filing status:
+The summary dashboard displays a bar graph for all 12th grade students currently enrolled AND any High School Completers in the year prior to the year for which financial aid is sought and categorizes them into FAFSA filing status: